Do not take DILANTIN if you:

 If you take DILANTIN during pregnancy, your baby is at risk for serious birth defects and bleeding problems right after birth.
 Your healthcare provider may give you and your baby medicine to prevent this.
 All women of childbearing age should talk to their healthcare provider about using other possible treatments instead of DILANTIN.
 Tell your doctor if you are breastfeeding or plan to breastfeed.
 DILANTIN can pass into breast milk.

 Taking DILANTIN with certain other medicines can cause side effects or affect how well they work.
 Do not start or stop other medicines without talking to your healthcare provider.

-The most common side effects of DILANTIN include problems with walking and coordination, slurred speech, confusion, dizziness, trouble sleeping, nervousness, tremor, headache, and nausea.
+The most common side effects of DILANTIN include irregular movement of the eye, problems with walking and coordination, slurred speech, trouble sleeping, confusion, dizziness, nervousness, tremor, headache, and nausea.